Reading Level: 2 – 6 years

 Publication Date: January 7, 2020

 This board book is filled with fun rhyming affirmations for young children.
 It builds confidence by acknowledging tasks that little ones can do.
-The illustrations are large and filled with bold colors.
+The illustrations are large and filled with bold colors and diverse characters.
 Some pictures show sequential actions.
 A good book to share with an individual or a group.

 Grade Level: Preschool – 5